Early maths skills 1: number sense

 - ‘magnitude’ – recognising that higher numbers reflect larger quantities

-There are lots of things you can do to support your little one to develop number sense.
+There are lots of things you can do to support your child to develop number sense.
 Try these simple activities to help your little one develop their early maths skills.

 - Count the number of socks with your little one as you hang them up on the washing line.